 In 2016, the partial early draft of Kenora Reinvented, called Reinvention Hustle, tied for second place in the Romantic Elements category in the Toronto Romance Writers international contest, The Catherine.

 “Breaking Morning”, a short story about a woman on a misty dock in Muskoka contemplating whether she should live or end it all, was a finalist in the Canadian Authors Association (Vancouver) contest.

-Sign up to be notified when I publish a new post about the writing craft or feature some of my writing.
-I also blog at http://hyacinthemillerbooks.com, which focuses on my writing and the writing craft.
+Let’s keep in touch!
+Sign up to be notified when I publish a new post about the writing craft or feature some of my writing (I’m still trying to figure out how those newsletter do-dads work, so please bear with me until I get them right).
+I blog at http://hyacinthemillerbooks.com, where I talk about my writing and the writing craft.

 Alan Watts (1915-1973 ) said: The art of living… is neither careless drifting on the one hand nor fearful clinging to the past on the other.
 It consists in being sensitive to each moment, in regarding it as utterly new and unique, in having the mind open and wholly receptive.

-Warmest thanks to a splendid photographer: Kathryn Hollinrake.
+Warmest thanks to a splendid photographer: Kathryn Hollinrake, for my author head shots.
 Drop by her web site.